Enedis-OSS/chutney/docs/docs/installation/on_premise/details.md

 You can find corresponding changelog [here](https://github.com/Enedis-OSS/chutney/blob/main/chutney/server/src/main/resources/changelog/db.changelog-master.xml){:target="_blank"}.

 !!! note
     * Chutney is tested with SQLite, H2 and PostgreSQL databases.
+    * Chutney configure those database throught spring profiles. `db-h2` for H2, `db-sqlite `or `db-sqlite-rw`(different datasources for read and write) for SQLite and `db-pg` for PostgreSQL
-    * You can find complete examples in maven module [chutny/packaging/local-dev](https://github.com/Enedis-OSS/chutney/tree/main/chutney/packaging/local-dev){:target="_blank"}, for all three database types.
+    * You can find complete examples in maven module [chutney/server](https://github.com/Enedis-OSS/chutney/tree/main/chutney/server){:target="_blank"}, for all three database types.

 To configure your datasource, use the property `spring.datasource`